Table of Contents

 This is the question I often ask myself after a long dirty bulk where I’ve gained more rolls than a bakery.

-This is when it’s time
+This is when it’s time to start cutting:

 - People are commenting that you’ve gained weight (but this isn’t in an observation-kind of way, you’ll literally hear the negativity in their voice like a subtle “you’re getting fat”.